Content

 The risk assessment takes place twice a year.
 The key risks are identified and assessed as part of a multi-stage process that includes the evaluation of risks based on the probability of their occurrence and the extent of their impact, as well as the definition of strategies to manage said risks.

 Risk monitoring, including the effectiveness and level of implementation of the measures taken, is performed as part of regular risk updates.
-The Executive Board and the Board of Directors receive the results of the risk assessment and the risk updates in the form of a standardised report.
+The Executive Board and the Board of Directors receive the results of the risk assessment and the risk updates twice a year in the form of a standardised report.

 Risk situation

-However, the effects of the tense geopolitical situation, extreme climate events (persistent dry weather and a «Dunkelflaute» in Europe, i.e. a period without any wind or photovoltaic production) or cumulative outages of large power plants can accentuate the risk again.
+The high availability of French nuclear power stations, high reservoir levels and well-filled gas storage facilities in the European Union alleviated the risk of a potential electricity shortage during the winter months.
+The European energy markets have steadied and price levels are stable as a result.
+However, the effects of the tense geopolitical situation, extreme climate events (persistent dry weather and a «Dunkelflaute» in Europe, i.e. a period without any wind or photovoltaic production) or cumulative outages of large power plants can still accentuate the risk again.
 This is especially true in the winter months, when Switzerland is dependent on electricity imports.

-In addition to the risks associated with security of supply, the existing risks remain relevant for Swissgrid.
-The drivers for these risks are natural influences, the national and international political and regulatory environment as well as personnel and technical factors.
+In addition to the risks concerning grid-related security of supply, other risks remain relevant for Swissgrid.
+These risks are driven by natural influences, the national and international political and regulatory environment, and human and technical aspects.
 Digitalisation is enabling more efficient operation of the transmission grid, but also involves risks to grid and system security and therefore to security of supply, given the growing dependence on complex and networked ICT systems and their susceptibility to cyber risks.

 The key risk factors are: